osnr/rpi-bitbang-ethernet/README.md

 or use a breakout board (or MagJack), and connect pins 1 and 2 of the Ethernet cable to [GPIO pins 20 and 21 on the Pi](https://pinout.xyz/) (on the bottom right).
-Connect the other end to your Ethernet switch (or to a computer directly, although you might then need to use pins 3 and 6 instead?).
+Connect the other end to your Ethernet switch (or to a computer directly -- the link says you should crossover and use pins 3 and 6 in this case, but I haven't found that to be necessary.
+Pins 1 and 2 seem fine these days).

 Get a microSD card and format it to FAT.
 Copy `vendor/start4.elf` to the root of the SD card.

-Edit `rpi-bitbang-ethernet.c` with your computer's IP address and MAC address.
+Edit `rpi-bitbang-ethernet.c` and put your computer's IP address and MAC address in.

 ```
 $ make